Ezdies/PythonVIdeo/README.md

 # YouTube Video Downloader

 YouTube Video Downloader is a simple application built with Python and PyQt5 user interface that allows users to download videos in multiple formats from YouTube.
+It also features config for generating an executable application for Windows.

 ## Requirements